TracePass

 Resources

 Resources are read-only entity data the user attaches as conversation context, addressed by a tracepass:// URI.
-One is a static resource, the rest are resource templates the client completes with an id:
+Two are static resources, the rest are resource templates the client completes with an id:

 • tracepass://products